Infinitay/discord-collectibles-archive/README.md

 The data as of now is being fetched manually by myself, and I am doing it from time-to-time as I see quests available on the account or new shop updates.

-Also, I want to thank @happyenderman's data-mining efforts for helping me retrieve the lost data (as of June 2024) for some of the collections such as _Monsters_, _Winder Wonderland_, and _Lunar New Year_.
+Also, I want to thank [@happyendermangit](https://github.com/happyendermangit)'s data-mining efforts for helping me retrieve the lost data (as of June 2024) for some of the collections such as _Monsters_, _Winder Wonderland_, and _Lunar New Year_.
 I used the data he gathered for at least these collections and refactored it to merge it with the rest from my old data I managed to save in time.

 <details>
 	<summary>Data Source Table</summary>